Nurturing the Spiritual Life of Leaders

 Who am I?

-I am Dr. Sue Howard.
-Using my own life as a tool for discovery I have become known as a pioneer in the field of Spirit at Work.
+I am Dr Sue Howard.
+Using my own life as a tool for discovery I have beomce known as a pioneer in the field of Spirit at Work - see 'The Spirit at Work Phenomenon', 2004.
 I work with Grove Books as part of the editorial team, most recently with the Spirituality Series.

 Organisations I have worked with include: